 Premier Travel Inn, Belfast

 “The Premier Travel Inn in Belfast is a good option if taking the ferry to Scotland or for a weekend break to Belfast if you’re planning to visit the Titanic Exhibition or W5.
-It’s centrally located within 5 minutes walk of the main shopping area.
-It has reasonable rates, good buffet breakfast options with kids eating free with an adult, and they also guarantee a good night’s sleep so all in all a good option” – Jill, mum of 2.
+It’s centrally located within five minutes’ walk of the main shopping area.
+It has reasonable rates, good buffet breakfast options with kids eating free with an adult, and they also guarantee a good night’s sleep – so all in all a good option.” – Jill, mum of two.

 We Love: Great location and kids can eat free breakfast with an adult.